 With many organisations now migrating to the 2015 standards, the question arises as to whether the traditional approach will continue to be acceptable.
-Examination of ISO 9001:2015 and/or ISO 14001:2015 clearly indicates that formal training will be necessary.
+Examination of ISO 9001:2015 and/or ISO 14001:2015 clearly indicates that formal internal auditor training will be necessary.

-In this article we set of 5 reasons why such training is a ‘must’, the first 3 arising directly from the standards themselves and the final 2 being concerned with maximising the benefits can be achieved with best internal auditing practice.
+In this article, we list down 5 reasons why internal auditor training is a ‘must.’
+The first 3 arises directly from the standards themselves and the final 2 being concerned with maximising the benefits that can be achieved with best internal auditing practices.

 Reason 1: Major Changes to ISO 9001 and ISO 14001